Kitchen Kuttings in Elmira has been providing specialty comfort foods since 1989 when co-owners Lydia, Nancy, and Elmeda began running their business.

 Photo Credit: Colin Carmichael

 With over 10,000 historical objects in its collection, the museum changes its exhibitions regularly.
 The museum’s signature collection is from the former Seagram Museum and Plant.
 Acquired by the City of Waterloo after the Seagram Museum closed in 1997, the collection features more than 6,000 artifacts that relate to the Seagram family and their role in the early industrial development of Waterloo.
 It includes an historic and rare bottle collection, and chronicles the wide variety of Seagram products produced in Waterloo.
 The museum collection also contains a number of local public and fine art pieces, industrial artifacts, and artifacts and archival material related to the municipal history of Waterloo.
-Donations to the museum’s collection can be made by contacting the City of Waterloo.

 The City of Waterloo Museum serves as a community gathering place where residents and visitors celebrate stories which are unique to the city’s growth and evolution.

 Entrance to the City of Waterloo is located by the food court entrance of Conestoga Mall.
 Admission to the museum is free.